 - Commercial property insurance helps to protect a business against financial losses if its inventory or equipment are ever damaged in an event like a fire.

 - Worker’s compensation insurance helps to protect the business if an employee is ever injured on the job.
 It helps to cover expenses like medical bills and legal fees.

 The cost of insurance will vary with the store’s location, the value of the inventory and building, and the number of employees on staff.
 To get the most accurate idea of what to budget for insurance, request policy quotes from multiple providers.
 When evaluating the quotes, consider how factors like premiums, exclusions, coverage limits, and deductibles compare.

-Depending on a comic book store’s hours, a store owner may be able to handle most or all of the initial staffing.
+Depending on a comic book store’s hours, a shop owner may handle most or all of the initial staffing.
 As the store grows in popularity and size, it may be necessary to hire employees.
 Data on average comic book employee salaries isn’t available, but Glassdoor reports that bookstore clerks earn an average of $27,817 per year.

-If a store hires employees, its budget will need to include not only salaries, but also other expenses like worker’s comp, unemployment insurance, paid time off, and vacation time.
+If a store hires employees, its budget will need to include salaries and other expenses like worker’s comp, unemployment insurance, paid time off, and vacation time.